How to find every company in your total addressable market in the UK

 How Firmbase approaches this

 Firmbase was built on the premise that SIC codes are an unreliable starting point for finding your market.
-Instead of asking you to select codes from a taxonomy, Firmbase lets you describe your ideal customer in plain language and searches across Companies House data, web presence, and job posting information to find UK companies that match.
+Instead of asking you to select codes from a taxonomy, Firmbase lets you describe your ideal customer in plain English and searches across Companies House data, web presence, and job posting information to find UK companies that match.

 The output is a continuously updated view of your addressable market - including companies that would be missed by a SIC-filtered search - ranked by ICP fit and current buying signal strength.
-When a new company crosses into your ICP (growing into your revenue band, making a relevant hire, appointing a new director), it surfaces automatically.

 Frequently asked questions